-It started when we started really drilling down the cost of paper and two different things happened.
+It started when people started really drilling down the cost of paper and two different things happened.
 The first is about the paper itself.
-When the buyers started drilling down the costs they pass the pressure onto the supplier, who swallowed some of it (more in that later) but passed a portion into the paper merchants.
-The paper merchants were having a tough enough time of it anyway; delivering paper is a hard business so they passed it into the manufacturers.
-Then the manufacturers started cutting costs.
+When the buyers started drilling down the costs they passed the pressure onto the supplier, who swallowed some of it (more of that later), but passed a portion into the paper merchants.
+The paper merchants were having a tough enough time of it anyway; delivering paper is a hard business so they passed it onto the manufacturers.
+Then the manufacturers started cutting costs..

 The second thing that happened was to your supplier.
 You know that thing you did when you were worried about not being able to afford your premium recycled paper and you started drilling down the price?
-Well here’s the thing.
+Well, here’s the thing.
 You can’t actually make paper for £10 a box anymore.
-So if you can’t make it for that and then you have to, market it, deliver it pay for the staff and the tax man how come you’re seeing it advertised at that price?
+So if you can’t make it for that and on top of that you have to market it, deliver it, pay for the staff and the taxman, how come you’re seeing it advertised at that price?

 What happens is the people that are selling it know that the first (and sometimes only) thing that buyers look at is the price of their paper.
-That means the seller is banking on you not looking at the price of everything else in your basket. £9.99 for a box paper – no problem.
+That means the seller is banking on you not looking at the price of everything else in your basket. £9.99 for a box of paper – no problem.
 50 pens?
 That’s £35 quid please.
 Thank you very much.
-Which ever way you’re going to pay.
-For the bigger companies there is another dark side. £9.99 for the paper no worries.
-Don’t want to pay on the rest, well we can take a bit of a haircut on the rest of the basket because we’ve put all our staff on zero hours.
+Whichever way, you’re going to pay.
+For the bigger companies there is another dark side. £9.99 for the paper – no worries.
+Don’t want to pay on the rest, well we can take a bit of a haircut on the rest of the basket because we’ve put all our staff on zero hours contracts.

 What you have to understand is whatever you do there is a cost to be paid.
 If you’re clever you can reduce the bit you pay by looking closely.
 Just don’t think that the bit you miss out on isn’t going to be paid by the planet or the people you pass on the street.